Skip to main content

 Next steps

-Following the conclusion of third reading, the bill now passes to the House of Commons for its consideration.
+Following the conclusion of third reading, the bill passed to the House of Commons.
+MPs completed their consideration on 11 February 2025 and no further amendments were made.

 What's happened so far?